rnvannatta/dfile/README.md

 // reads 32 chars into buf2, reading Hello\0\0\0\0...
 ```
 This may be how snprintf is implemented :)

+Further bonuses: the mode strings have additional flags: `l` for opening a file immediately in line buffered mode, and likewise `u` for unbuffered mode (d\_fmemopen ignores these flags and always opens unbuffered)

 NOTE: dfile only flushes line buffered output when the buffer of line buffered input is populated.
 Unbuffered reads do not flush output.